AoiMoe/cowboy_post_bench/README.md

 ### test2
 - Repeat the test unit in various active_n and length options setting with cowboy2 and 1Gbytes binary.

+### test3
+- Repeat the test unit in various socket setopts buffer sizes with patched cowboy2 and 1Gbytes binary.

 ## Tested platforms
 - Xubuntu 16.04